viant/datly/README.md

 Datly is deployment time optimized, allowing rule and logic deployment with powerful Go plugins under seconds on Lambda and other serverless solutions.

-**Performance** is achieved by utilizes Go with GoLang structs (never maps), while other frameworks manipulating data useing Go reflection, which is around 100x slower than natively typed code,  Datly uses custom Go reflection, which is only around 5x slower than natively typed code.
+**Performance** is achieved by utilizing Go with GoLang structs (never maps), while other frameworks manipulating data use Go reflection, which is around 100x slower than natively typed code,  Datly uses [xunsafe](https://github.com/viant/xunsafe) custom Go reflection, which is only around 5x slower than natively typed code.
 Datly has the ability to read and assemble data from various database vendors at once and provides powerful optimization techniques like seamless smart caching, driving both client performance and substantially reducing cost.
+Datly uses Velocity inspired [velty](https://github.com/viant/velty) templating language which is one the fastest whole Go echo system.
+On average velty is 20x faster than go Text/template and 8-15x faster than JDK Apache Velocity

 Datly can operate on both SQL and NoSQL databases.
 Large datasets (e.g., BigQuery) can be pre-warmed up without engineers writing a single line of code.
 Datly comes with powerful metrics that provide execution time breakdowns for each data access operation.